bcmichael/RNMR-Docs/docs/command/full_command.md

 already been allocated using `CRTLST` prior to using `RDLST`.
 If no list name is specified RNMR will prompt for it with default of temp.
 If no file is specified RNMR will prompt for it with the list name as a default.
 If the file name has no extension RNMR will add .wrt to it.
+## RDPPS
+Read PP symbol

+Category: Pulse Program

+Format: `RDPPS` typ nam argnam

+Qualifiers: /LCL /GBL /ERR=<label>

+Qualifier Defaults: /LCL

+Defaults: none

+Prerequisites: RNMRA only

+Description:
+`RDPPS` reads the value of a pulse program symbol.
+The type of the symbol is specified by typ and the name of the symbol by nam.
+If either of these parameters is omitted RNMR will prompt for them with no default.
+The value can be saved in either a global or local argument (as selected by the /LCL or /GBL qualifiers) named argnam.
+By default it will be saved to a local variable.
+If no argnam is provided RNMR will not prompt for it and will print the value as an informational message instead of saving it to an argument. /ERR can be used to set a label to jump to in the event that the pulse program symbol value cannot be read.
 ## RDWRT
 Read `WRT` file opened by `OPNRD`